deeppavlov/chatsky/docs/source/user_guides.rst

 :doc:`Advanced features guide <./user_guides/advanced_features>`
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-``Advanced features guide`` demonstrates the advanced capabilities of the DFF library.
+``Best practices guide`` demonstrates the best practices of development with the DFF library.
-Not strictly necessary for starter projects, these features come into play when
+Not strictly necessary for starter projects, these practices come into play when
 scaling the project up or improving performance is desired.

 .. toctree::